ChentaoMa/homework_1/README.md

 1. The `DELETE` `/question?question_id=<id>` method will not delete the question with target ID.
 It removes all questions that are not the target ID.

-2. The problem I found when I tried 4 methods.
+2. The problem was found when tring the whole 4 methods.
 The ID that existed in the list at that time were 0,1,2.
-I choose to delete question with ID 2, and the result is 2,1.
+Delete question by ID 2, and the result is 2,1.

 3. I don't have any thoughts about that.
 It's just that the designer got the wrong part about what to delete and what to remain.